Optionals

 |

-For the in-memory database i just used a Map
+For the in-memory database i just used a Map without creating a new type,

-types.
+that’s why you see a lot of Map types.
 But overall you still see that we don’t have

-so few functions returning option
+so few functions returning option.

-module.
+At first we have the Product module.
 It just provides some helper functions to create and

-modify the following Product
+modify the following Product Record type.

 |